Elmer Hill, DTM

 Building and leading high performance, diverse and multicultural teams started with my corporate experience at IBM.
 As a product planner and later, a middle manager, I have traveled to and worked with teams in Canada, Italy, Sweden, Denmark, England and the United States.
 I created a culture of inclusion and teamwork which was a key to product success in the market.

 Today, as an entrepreneur, I currently own and manage a technology company that relies on building trust and providing leading edge consulting and technology solutions to small and medium businesses.
-This experience has helped me see and capitalize on market trends in order to stay competitive.
-I will bring experience in strategic planning to the board.
+This experience has helped me see and capitalize on market trends in order to stay competitive and will allow me to bring experience in strategic planning to the board.

 What experience do you have in strategic planning?